TrellixVulnTeam/swahilipython_SCMU/Doc/library/uuid.rst

 .. function:: uuid1(node=None, clock_seq=None)

-   Generate a UUID from a host ID, sequence number, and the current time.
+   Generate a UUID kutoka a host ID, sequence number, and the current time.
 If *node* is not given, :func:`getnode` is used to obtain the hardware address.
 If *clock_seq* is given, it is used as the sequence number; otherwise a random 14-bit sequence number is chosen.